 11. Hooking up?
 Take calculated risk

 Ok, travel crushes happen often.
 Hook-ups happen more often.
-That’s all part of the every day life in the Hop-on Hop-off buses and part of the experience.
+That’s all part of the everyday life in the hop-on hop-off buses and part of the experience.
 However, here is our advice: casually ask you potential hook-up when are they are next taking a bus, as there is nothing worse than awkwardly avoiding that person in the hostel and bus for a week after things don’t quite work out.

 12. Don’t miss the bus!

 There is an unspoken rule in the New Zealand bus world: the bus can be late, but you can’t!
 Buses often leave early morning.
 If you are not at the right place at the right time, the bus is likely to leave without you and there is nothing you can do about it.
-However, some bus drivers may consider waiting for you a for a few extra minutes.
+However, some bus drivers may consider waiting for you for a few extra minutes.
 Then you just have to deal with the pissed-off passengers who had to wait for you.

 13. Keep yourself entertained

 Sudoku, book, music, movies… If you are planning to take a long coach bus journey at night, let’s say Wellington back to Auckland, you will need to keep yourself entertained.
-Luckily for you, if your journey is schedule on a bright sunny day, the stunning landscape guarantees hours of entertainment.
+Luckily for you, if your journey is scheduled on a bright sunny day, the stunning landscape guarantees hours of entertainment.

 14. Be part of the group